 Are You Interested in Building a Sustainable Spiritual Community?

 Oracle believes that the world is on the verge of a major paradigm shift, the likes of which we have not witnessed in 2000 years.
 The worldwide resurgence of religious fundamentalism coupled with emerging New Age theosophies are just two indicators that we are in the midst of intense confusion and a transition – a "Great Cusp" – which always precedes a Spiritual Paradigm shift.

 In addition, Oracle is cognizant of the many unprecedented factors contributing to this turbulent period, including: global warming, food and water shortages, pandemic indicators, terrorism, energy limitations, and a lack of visionary focus by political and business leaders.
 We believe the key to a smooth transition into the 21st Century is the adoption of a new way of living based on an awareness of the interconnectedness of all life (i.e., the Golden Rule).
-To that end, Oracle is committed to assisting the New River Valley region of southwest Virginia - the "Valley of Light" - prepare for the future.
+To that end, Oracle is committed to creating a model micro-community based on the principles of Truth, Love, and Light.

 The Eleven Sectors of a Sustainable Community